 Research and Other Scholarly Activities

-This section provides links to ethical documents most relevant to researchers and other scholars.
+This section provides links to representative ethical documents relevant to the work of researchers and other scholars.
 It is imperative that researchers and other scholars know both the relevant ethical and professional issues and obligations are and what resources are available.
-This section is divided in two parts: 1) historical and foundational documents (which are important for teaching about research ethics, and for theoretical discussions) and 2) practical documents and sites (which are resources that any child and adolescent psychiatrist doing research needs to know about and be familiar with).

 Belmont Report (1979)